DanBurton/Blog/Markdown/Type-safe URLs for Snap.md

 pulling apart the data type, which will contain all of the information necessary to identify the request in a natural way.
+To create a URL, you simply pass a value of that data type to a renderer function.
+Heist could be made aware of URLs, or they could be rendered into Text before Heist even sees them.

 ## Timetable and Deliverables